To work as a gas engineer in the UK all gas operatives must:

 When do I have to renew my qualification?

-When you pass your initial ACS Assessment, you need to renew your certification every five years from the issue date of the certificate.
+When you pass your initial ACS gas course assessment, you need to renew your certification every five years from the issue date of the certificate.

 Re-assessments can be taken up to six months early and are similar to vehicle MOT’s where you can renew early without losing any time on your new certificates.
 For example, if your issue date was 1st July 2019, you could renew your certification on 1st January 2024 and your new expiry date would be 1st July 2024.